eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 variables with client configuration data.

-> Hint: As we get more output, to search in `less` use `\`, to go to the start of the logs use `g` and the end use `G`.
+> Hint: As we get more output, to search in `less` use `\`, to go to the start or end of the logs use `g` and`G` respectively.
 To exit less use `q`.
-Alternative, use another pager you are comfortable with.
+Alternatively, use another pager you are comfortable with.

 Select `Login` in the client and observe a few more lines in the client logs.
 The login redirection to the identity provider can be